EquidnaMX/swift-auth/README.md

 # Swift Auth

-Swift Auth is an efficient system designed for user management, providing an intuitive and scalable solution to manage access and permissions.
+Swift Auth is an simple, yet efficient system designed for user management, providing an intuitive and scalable solution to manage access and permissions.

 ## Environment Variables